-"These consolidated statements of income were prepared in accordance with the accounting criteria for credit institutions issued by the National Banking and Securities Commission based on Articles 99, 101 and 102 of the Law for Credit Institutions, which are of a general and mandatory nature and have been applied on a consistent basis.
-Accordingly, it reflects the revenues and disbursements relating to the transactions carried out by the Institution for the years ended noted above.
-Furthermore, these transactions were carried out and valued in accordance with sound banking practices and the applicable legal and administrative provisions.
+"These consolidated statements of income, with those of the financial and other entities comprising the Financial Group that are subject to consolidation, were prepared in accordance with the accounting criteria for financial group holding companies issued by the National Banking and Securities Commission based on Article 30 of the Law that Regulates Financial Groups, which are of a general and mandatory nature and have been applied on a consistent basis, accordingly, they reflect the income and expenses carried out by the Holding Company and the financial and other entities comprising the Financial Group that are subject to consolidation, for the years ended noted above.
+Furthermore, these transactions were carried out and valued in accordance with sound practices and the applicable legal and administrative provisions.